 The transformer has no moving parts so the losses due to friction and windage are absent therefore its efficiency is very high.
 It can be at least equal to 90%.
 Its output and input are almost of the same value.
 Hence their ratio cannot be found accurately by measuring input and output power.

-To overcome this problem it is better to measure the transformer losses separately and then find the transformer efficiency.
+To overcome this problem it is better to measure the transformer losses separately and then find the transformer efficiency by the transformer efficiency formula.
 The iron losses and copper losses of can be determined very easily and accurately by no-load test and short-circuit test on transformer respectively.

 All Day Transformer Efficiency